NCC building class

 • For the wall-glazing part of building fabric, NCC requires R1.4 for class 9b and R2.8 for class 9a (ward area) or 9c buildings.

 • A care building could be a class 3, 9a, or 9c.
 This depends on the variation and the degree of care these buildings present.
-As an example, if there’s a variation in care of the elders’ demand, most likely the building has to be classified as class 9c.
+As an example, if there’s a variation in the care of the elderly, most likely the building has to be classified as class 9c.
 However, if the occupants need the same degree of care and the level of care is high, then it has to be classified as class 9a.
-[NCC 2019 Vol 1.0 Part A6, Explanatory information, Page 38]
+[NCC 2022 Vol 1.0, Part A6G10, Explanatory information]

-• With NCC 2016, Class 9a and Class 9c buildings located in Climate Zone 5 were required to have external walls with Total R-value of R2.8, whereas, with NCC 2019, they are required to Have R1.4 [reference].
+• With NCC 2016, Class 9a and Class 9c buildings located in Climate Zone 5 were required to have external walls with a Total R-value of R2.8, whereas with NCC 2022, they are required to have R1.4 [reference].

 View of a NCC Class 9 hospital

-Sub-classifications and examples of NCC Class 10 building
+Sub-classifications and examples of an NCC Class 10 building

-Class 10a building – is a non-habitable building that is not built for safety reasons such as a private garage, carport,
+Class 10a building – is a non-habitable building that is not built for safety reasons, such as a private garage, carport, or

 small shed with no commercial purposes.

-retaining or free-standing wall, swimming pool associated with class 1 building.
+retaining or free-standing wall, swimming pool associated with a Class 1 building.

 Useful information